 Some version of the Model Nonprofit Corporation Act has been adopted in most states and provides a clear framework for regulating nonprofit corporations.
 However, some states, have opted to adopt their own nonprofit corporation codes based on the state’s for-profit corporation code.
 Examples of such states include Florida, Illinois, Louisiana, Maryland, Massachusetts, Michigan, Nevada, New York, Oklahoma, and Pennsylvania.
 The complexity and clarity of the law in such states varies, but they lack the rich sources of precedent and statutory interpretation available to states that follow some version of the Model Nonprofit Corporation Act.

-Despite its politicians frequent guest spots on the Daily Show, for those who prefer less regulation and red tape, Arizona stands out as an attractive domicile for nonprofit corporations.
+For those who prefer less regulation and red tape, Arizona stands out as an attractive domicile for nonprofit corporations.
 I realize this is a bit self-serving but consider the facts.
 Arizona has adopted the Model Nonprofit Corporation Act, does not mandate audits for nonprofits, does not require nonprofits to register to solicit in the state, does not regulate commercial co-ventures, aligns tax filings with the federal requirements, and limits the attorney general’s authority to that conferred by statute.
 These combined factors make Arizona a highly favorable jurisdiction for nonprofits to operate in.
 I haven’t zeroed in on any other states that combine all of these benefits; however, I’m interested in learning about other jurisdictions that readers find favorable for nonprofit corporations.
 Please sound off in the comments!